-And although not renewable but certainly clean energy we would have add nuclear energy into you search above.
+And although not renewable certainly clean energy we would have added nuclear energy into you search above.

 We found that searching the above that you are interested in with the addition of "apprentice"/"apprenticeships" yielded the best search results for you finding live roles to apply for.

-Good luck with you search and all the very best.
+Good luck with your search and all the very best.